Choosing a Dentist in Mexico Is More Than Than It Appears

 Taking this a step further, this may not be a simple matter of opportunism by either the C.P.A in Denver or the second endodontist.
 Both may truly believe that by wont of specific training or background, their services are more valuable.

 Looking back over the last few years as a part-time expat, the number of times that a vendor or service provider has charged or attempted to charge substantially more than their peer providers, regardless of the reason, has been almost exactly the same in both countries.
+In one week in Denver, a yoga studio kept billing me monthly after I had bought a month’s package, and a food delivery company did the same.
+I check my bank statement on line at home as much as I do in Mexico.

 Being outside my culture in Mexico made the price quote from the second endodontist feel more sinister when in truth it is no more distasteful than American capitalism often is.